 There are lots of resources dealing with the causes of stress and how our reactions can create more stress.
-I include here a selection of articles, some of which I was commissioned to write, that may be of interest to you:
+Here is a selection of articles I was commissioned to write or was interviewed for that may be of interest to you:

 Self-Care Is Not Selfish